MIERUNE/qgis-plugin-gsi-vt-downloader/README.md

 - You can also find it in the Processing Toolbox -> GSI vector tiles downloader.
 - Set the following parameters:

-  - (1) Download-extent (By clicking the cursor icon on the right, the current map canvas extent will be selected)
+  - (1) Download extent (By clicking the cursor icon on the right, the current map canvas extent will be selected)
-  - (2) Source-Layer
+  - (2) Source Layers
-  - (3) Zoom-level
+  - (3) Zoom level
-  - (4) Output-layer
+  - (4) Output folder (if not specified, output will be loaded as temporary layers)

 - Click Run.